zenoss/ZenPacks.zenoss.Microsoft.Windows/docs/body.md

 Note: Removing one or more errant KDCs from the system can be a time consuming process, so we recommend double-checking that the addresses are valid when entering them into the zWinKDC property.

+#### Viewing Kerberos Tickets

+The ZenPack uses a credential cache collection in order to support multiple users across multiple domains.
+This collection is located in the \$ZENHOME/var/krb5c/ directory.
+The caches for individual users are located in separate files.
+Use `klist -l` to view which file contains the tickets for an individual user.
+Use `klist -c <filename>` to view the tickets in the file.

+Note: Be sure the environment variable KRB5CCNAME is set to DIR:\$ZENHOME/var/krb5cc/.
+E.g. KRBCCNAME=DIR:/opt/zenoss/var/krb5cc/

 ## Service Impact